-Car parks will open at 9pm on the Tuesday night before Glastonbury 2013, allowing Festival-goers to arrive throughout the night, when traffic volumes are low.
+Car parks will open at 9pm on the Tuesday before Glastonbury 2023, allowing Festival-goers to arrive throughout the night, when traffic volumes are low.

 There will, however, be no entertainment or facilities in the car parks and Festival-goers will be expected to remain in their cars until the Festival gates open at 8am on Wednesday morning.
 Most people choose to eat locally or en route and then arrive in the early hours.